Story

 But what's the real story behind the photograph?

-In all the thousands of shares, the photograph is captioned as being Einer Bagner, but in fact the pert painter is Swedish artist and historian, Einar Bager.
+In all the thousands of shares, the photograph is captioned as being Einer Bagner, but, in fact, the pert painter is Swedish artist and historian Einar Bager.

 The photographer was Harald Bager.
 Sometimes this is credited as having been photographed by his brother, but actually Harald Bagar was Einar's father.